 What Would a Nurse be Subject to if Recently Convicted of a Felony? | Nursing Convictions

+So, What Would a Nurse be Subject to if Recently Convicted of a Felony?
 A nurse licensed in Arizona with the Arizona Board of Nursing who recently was convicted of a felony would ultimately lose their license.
 State law requires that any nurse convicted of a felony have their license revoked.

 The only scenario where a nurse could keep their license would be if they were convicted of an undesignated felony and have it redesignated a misdemeanor prior to the Board revoking their license.